nuodb/nuodb-cp-docs/content/docs/getting-started/connect-dbaas.md

 }

 provider "nuodbaas" {
-    # The provider does not support self signed certificates.
-    # Disable certificate validation if your Control Plane certificate is not signed by a trusted CA.
+    # If your Control Plane certificate is not signed by a trusted CA, disable certificate validation .
     skip_verify = true
 }
 ```